Old Testament: Jeremiah 31:7-9 (Pentecost 22: Series B )

 The Old Testament text for this Sunday is from the book of the prophet Jeremiah.
 The text is Jeremiah 31:7-9 and is a small part of a very significant chapter in Jeremiah.
-In fact, chapters 30-32 are often referred to as the “Book of Consolation”.
+In fact, chapters 30-32 are often referred to as the “Book of Consolation.”
 After much language of judgement and woe, Jeremiah turns to words of comfort for the people.
 Certainly, they are in great need because the time frame of Jeremiah (627-585 BC) are years of terrible unrest; both socially and especially politically.
-When Jeremiah begins his prophetic ministry under young King Josiah all eyes had been focused on Assyria which had previously taken the Northern Kingdom of Israel into exile around 712 BC.
-However, all could see that the Assyrian empire was falling apart, and the concern is over who will step in and fill the power vacuum?
-There were multiple candidates—Egypt, Babylon, the Medes.
+When Jeremiah begins his prophetic ministry under young King Josiah, all eyes had been focused on Assyria which had previously taken the Northern Kingdom of Israel into exile around 712 BC.
+However, all could see the Assyrian empire was falling apart, and the concern is over who will step in and fill the power vacuum?
+There were multiple candidates—including Egypt, Babylon, the Medes.
 This led to much unrest among the people.

-The date for chapter 31 is a bit fuzzy, but would seem to be around 609-585 BC.
-The return from exile that Jeremiah refers to could be that of the Northern Kingdom or it could be both Northern and Southern (my opinion).
+The date for chapter 31 is a bit fuzzy but would seem to be around 609-585 BC.
+The return from exile Jeremiah refers to could be that of the Northern Kingdom or it could be both Northern and Southern (my opinion).
 However, is Jeremiah prophesying a return from exile which has not yet happened or a return from the exiles of 712, 595, and 587?
 It is difficult to know exactly, but these are great words of comfort nevertheless.

 31:7 רָנּוּ root: רנן Qal: “to rejoice; break out in rejoicing; give a loud, joyful cry”

 וְצַהֲלוּ root: צהל “to rejoice; cry aloud; cry shrilly”